 Parent talk in the first four years of life is the gift propelling our brains to develop to their optimum potentials.

 A groundbreaking study called Thirty Million Words found that some children heard thirty million fewer words by their 4th birthdays than others.
 The children who heard more words were better prepared when they entered school.
 These same kids, when followed into primary school, had larger vocabularies, were better readers and got higher exam scores.

 The process is so effortless that most parents are not conscious of it.

-A child’s brain, unlike their other organs, is basically unshaped.
+A child’s brain, unlike the rest of the organs, is basically unshaped.
 It is dependent on the environment for stimulus: parent talk.
-Those first four years, when 85 percent of our biological brain growth happens, parent talk is the brain’s essential nutrition.
+Those first four years, when 85% of our biological brain growth happens, parent talk is the brain’s essential nutrition.
 At no other time in life will brain growth be as robust or influential.
 The bottom line is regardless of language: Children from word-poor homes ended up with smaller vocabularies and worse school performance.
-The kids who started out ahead, stayed ahead; the kids who started out behind, stayed behind.
+The kids who started out ahead stayed ahead; the kids who started out behind, stayed behind.

 I’ve heard many young fathers in Kenya say, “I didn’t know I was supposed to talk to my baby until they could say few words and talk to me.”
 So here is a special note to my fellow Dads: Not spending a lot of time talking to your babies is a huge mistake!
 You are your children’s first and most important teachers.
 The new way to think is, “the most important time to spend with my children to give them a good start in life is the first 4 years.”

 The amount of words a child is exposed to before four years is also significantly correlated to the child’s future IQ.

 The more parents talk to their children, the faster children’s vocabularies grow and the higher the children’s IQ test scores are at age four and later.